tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 For data confidentiality, we are concerned with the so-called "Harvest Now, Decrypt Later" attack where a malicious actor with adequate resources can launch an attack to store encrypted data today that can be decrypted once a CRQC is available.
 This implies that, even today, encrypted data is susceptible to the attack by not implementing quantum-safe strategies, as it corresponds to data being deciphered in the future.
 The storage time and effective security lifetime of this encrypted data might vary from seconds to decades.

 In client/server certificate-based authentication, it's common for the certificate's signature in the handshake to have a very short lifetime.
 This means that the time between the certificate signing the CertificateVerify message and its verification by the peer during the TLS handshake is limited.
 However, it's worth questioning the security lifetime of the digital signatures on X.509 certificates, including those issued by root Certificate Authorities (CAs).
 Root CAs can have lifetimes of 20 years or more.
 Additionally, root Certificate Revocation Lists (CRLs) may have lifetimes of a year or more, while delegated credentials like CRL Signing Certificates or OCSP response signing certificates can have lifetimes that fall anywhere in between.

 # Data Confidentiality {#confident}

-Data may need to be protected for lifetimes measured in years.
-The possibility of CRQCs being developed means that we need to move away from traditional algorithms, but at the same time uncertainty about post-quantum algorithm implementation security, lag in standardization, regulatory requirements, and maturity of cryptanalysis may require the continued use of mature traditional algorithms alongside the new post-quantum primitives.
+The migration to PQC is unique in the history of modern digital cryptography in that neither the traditional algorithms nor the post-quantum algorithms are fully trusted to protect data for the required data lifetimes.
+The traditional algorithms, such as RSA and elliptic curve, will fall to quantum cryptanalysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues (when certified implementations will be commercially available), unknown vulnerabilities, hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.

-The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as one of the component key exchange mechanisms remains unbroken.
+During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types.
+The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as as one of the component key exchange mechanisms remains unbroken.

 {{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3.
 It fulfils the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.